 When you select this parameter, the screen text will disappear and a box of the correct size will appear.
 Move it around to the desired position with the toggle switch.
-Press the pushbutton when done.
+Press the pushbutton once you are complete.

 6.6.2.
 Setting the Position of the Bar Graphs